parag-vaidya/DynamicStyles/README.md

 # DynamicStyles
-This demonstrats the use of dynamic styles in React Native
+This demonstrats the use of dynamic styles in React Native (Android example)

 ## Dependencies
 Here I am using [MomentJs](http://momentjs.com/), to display the days.
 To install the MomentJs as library use following command